-Having emphasised the importance of intra- and inter-group processes in shaping social representations, it is hard to avoid asking whether it is now timely to seek to integrate the theory of social identity (Tajfel, 1978) and the theory of social representations.
+Having emphasized the importance of intra- and inter-group processes in shaping social representations, it is hard to avoid asking whether it is now timely to seek to integrate the theory of social identity (Tajfel 1978) and the theory of social representations.
 In their original forms, these two theories represent two distinct paradigms.
-The word "paradigm" is used loosely by psychologists.
-We talk about paradigms which are models of methods of discovery.
-We also talk about paradigms which are models of description or explanation.
-In both senses, Social identity theory and Social representation theory reflect different paradigms.
+The word 'paradigm' is used loosely by psychologists: we talk about paradigms which are models of methods of discovery and about those which are models of description or explanation.
+In both senses, social-identity theory and social-representation theory reflect different paradigms.